rsyncOSX/RsyncUIdocs/content/about.md

 The development of RsyncOSX and RsyncUI will continue to be one of my prioritized hobbies.
 As long as there are users of the apps I will continue developing.
 If you like using RsyncOSX or RsyncUI please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.

 I have retired form work at the age of 62.
-I am a passionate photographer, nature and wildlife (birds) and love staying in the Norwegian mountains.
+I am a passionate [photographer](https://www.flickr.com/photos/thomasev/), nature and wildlife (birds) and love staying in the Norwegian mountains.
 Grand kids, photography, continue maintenance of my macOS applications and cross country skiing are keeping me busy.

-{{< image src="/images/siv1.jpg" alt="" position="center" style="border-radius: 8px;" >}}
+{{< image src="/images/siv1.jpg" alt="" position="center" style="border-radius: 8px;" >}}}

-{{< image src="/images/siv2.jpg" alt="" position="center" style="border-radius: 8px;" >}}

 ## SwiftUI based